Doing Business in Qatar Doha

 Qatar is a member of the Gulf Cooperation Council with Saudi Arabia, Kuwait, the United Arab Emirates (UAE), Oman, and Bahrain.

-- Qatar has Free Trade Agreements (FTA) with China, Korea, Australia, the European Free Trade Association (EFTA), New Zealand, Thailand,
+- Qatar has Free Trade Agreements (FTA) with China, Korea, Australia, the European Free Trade Association (EFTA), New Zealand, Thailand, and the MERCOSUR.

 - Gulf Cooperation Council (GCC)